I’m an amateur website builder, and first-time blogger — experimenting here with my own particular idea of a ‘personal

 I hope this will soon become a place to share all my interests — but for now it’s mainly about the development of the site itself

 I’ve built my site using two main development tools: a content management system called Kirby, and a new CSS framework called Tailwind.
 Before using these two frameworks I’ve had to learn some basic PHP, and how to use the command line interface.

 It’s been a long process: learning, designing, and coding, all at the same time.
-Now, after many false starts, I’ve finally gone ‘live’ with this part-finished website.
+Now, after many false starts, I’ve finally gone ‘live’ with this part-finished, still-evolving blog.